sonar-idh/visualization-prototypes/README.md

 ## Data connection with database
-The prototypes use a jquery AJAX request to connect with the neo4J database:
+The prototypes use a jquery AJAX request to connect with the neo4J database.
+The code relies on many hard-coded label names, therefor a use with other data will in most cases need significant editing.
+The neo4J database can be used local or online, thogh credentials are not hidden and our SoNAR database is set up in read-only mode.
+To use another database change the "url-link", "neo4jLogin" and "neo4jPassword":

 ```javascript
 $.ajax({